 There are so many hip products now nobody had heard of before and they’re an awesome way to start eCommerce business with differentiation in mind.

 Many of the eCommerce entrepreneurs who work with us sell such niche products online and we see how successful they are.

-Why niche products sell so well online in 2016?
+Why niche products sell so well online?

 Ecommerce gives forward-thinking merchants a bigger reach to compensate for a smaller target group, and endless opportunities to educate about a new product.

 Actually, it might be even easier to cater to a more specific target customer group online – you have better targeting tools and traffic efforts can be really well-focused.
 Otherwise, physical locations rely on foot traffic and location definitely shrinks reach.

 The key is building a community around people’s shared interest in an unordinary product.
 It’s better if you, as a seller, are interested in the specific product or have expert knowledge of it.
 This would make it easier for you to create a following.